allegory-software/allegory-sdk/MAKING-WIDGETS.md

 * have reasonable min and max dimensions even if its a stretching widget.
 * be focusable (if interactive), and have good keyboard interaction.
 * allow it to be disabled (means no focus, no hover, faded-looking, etc.).
-* if it has text input, never "correct" what the user is typing in or pasting in!
-  * IOW, validation should only warn, not slap the hand, that's bad experience.
-  * this means having input value and output value as two separate things.
-* if it has an inner `<input>`, show the focus ring on the outer container when focusing the input.
-* for a dropdown, allow keyboard navigation on the picker while it's open.
+* for dropdowns, allow keyboard navigation on the picker while it's open.
 * if dragging is involved, start dragging after a threshold distance (5-10px).
   * you also need an event-based protocol for drag & drop between widgets.
+* for input widgets:
+  * with text inputs, never "correct" what the user is typing in or pasting in!
+    * IOW, validation should not interfere with typing, that's bad experience.
+    * this means having input value and valid value as two separate things.
+  * if it has an inner `<input>`, show the focus ring on the outer container when focusing the input.
+  * have plug-in validations.
-* show validation errors as a popup or have a separate linked widget for that.
+  * show validation errors as a built-in popup but also have a separate widget for that.
+  * maintain hidden input elements to work in forms.
+  * validate the initial value to account for the possibility that the db might contain invalid values and the user must be given a chance to see them as invalid and correct them.

 > Some resources on that as a warm-up:
 >